Dr. Ellen Leitinger

 Masters

 I was born in outback Australia, in a small town called Alice Springs.
 Due to the low levels of light pollution in central Australia, the night sky was bright and full of stars.
-There wasn't much to do in this small desert town, so during my childhood and teenage years I took every opportunity to lay in the sand at night and stare at the stars.
+There wasn't much to do in this small desert town, so during my childhood and teenage years I took every opportunity to stare at the stars.
 It's been my dream for a very long time to make a career out of looking up at the night sky ~✧

 Astrophysics isn't all I do though!
 In my free time I love to go on adventures with friends and my 3 legged cat, Rae.
 I also love playing tennis, hiking and indoor climbing, as well as painting, baking desserts and adventuring in a Pathfinder campaign alongside my astrophysics friends!